rhythm-arora/apigee-backup/apigee_backup/README.md

 ## Installing the Tool

-- Downlaod and Install Python
+- Download and Install Python
     > <https://www.python.org/downloads/>

 - To get the tool, clone this repository.